Preciousomonze/woocommerce-phone-validator/README.md

 ## Changelog

+### 1.3.0 - 31/07/2020
+* Fix: typo for billing_phone in js file.
+* New: Enable Preferred Countries listing using filter.
 ### 1.2.1 - 28/07/2020
 * Update: Adjusted stable tag, Github Actions wahala and struggle, some svn structure clean up.
 ### 1.2.0 - 27/07/2020